-The majority of our staff members work as counselors or lifeguards, however there are several different types of openings available at camp – support roles in maintenance or the kitchen; specialists in the arts, sports or nature, etc. And, we are always looking to broaden our camp offerings, so let us know if you have Red Cross certification for swim, teaching experience, or other skills that would be valued by the camp community.
+The majority of our staff members work as counselors or lifeguards, however there are several different types of openings available at camp – support roles in maintenance or the kitchen; specialists in the arts, sports or nature, etc. And, we are always looking to broaden our camp offerings!
+Let us know if you have Red Cross certification for swim, teaching experience, or other skills that could benefit the camp community.

 What can I do at camp after my workday ends?

 Your own growth and wellbeing are of prime importance to us and we want to be certain that the summer experience is resoundingly positive for you.
-You will have opportunities to participate in programs that are meaningful, educational, recreational and entertaining.
-Once campers have departed for the day, you can study text, swim, compete in a sports league, learn Mitzvah clowning, sing with an a cappella group, join a Zumba class, practice your Hebrew with a member of the Mishlachat (Israeli staff corps), and so much more.
+You will have opportunities to participate in programs that are meaningful, educational, recreational, and entertaining.
+Once campers have departed for the day, you can swim, compete in a sports league, learn Krav Maga, study text with fellow staff or chevruta-style, sing with an a cappella group, join a Zumba class, practice your Hebrew with a member of the Mishlachat (Israeli staff corps), and so much more.